-One of the main reasons employee wellness programs exist to help reduce healthcare costs.
+One of the main reasons employee wellness programs exist is to help control healthcare costs.
+There is a clear impact of employee wellness programs on health care costs.
 Today there is more scientific evidence than ever to support the ability of corporate wellness programs to improve employee health, reduce elevated health risks, and reduce healthcare costs.

 These epidemiology studies use population databases to look at the relationships between health behaviors and how they are reducing healthcare costs.